m-murray52/HolograPy/README.md

 | Initial guess of values of RIM and T, respectively, in arra form  | `p0 = [0.01, 10]`, where 0.01 is an initial guess for RIM and 10 is an initial guess for T in microns |
 | bounds, lower and upper bounds on possible parameters  | Lower bound for both parameters set at 0 and array defining upper bounds of both parameters as follows: `bounds = (0.000, [0.05, 50])`|

 The output optimised parameters are then stored in the array `popt`.
 The corresponding covariance matrix is stored in the array `pcov`.
 The square root of the diagonal values of `pcov` provide estimates of the standard deviations of the optimised parameters.
 Line 4 outputs an array containing the standard deviations of the optimised RIM and T respectively.
-This are accessed an stored as variables `perr_RIM` and `perr_T` on lines 5 and 6.
+These are accessed an stored as variables `perr_RIM` and `perr_T` on lines 5 and 6.
 Thus, providing a method of quantifiying the precision of best-fit estimates.

 ## Future Work